lgatto/OpenRefine-ecology/03-save-export.md

 By default OpenRefine is saving your project.
 If you close OpenRefine and open it up again, you'll see a list of your projects.
 You can click on any one of them to open it up again.

-### Exporting
+### Exporting a Project

 You can also export a project, for instance if you wanted to send it to someone else.

 > - Go to the `Export` button in the top right.
 Click `Export`
->   project'.
+>   project.
 This will save a compressed file that you can then open
 >   in OpenRefine that contains all the data and steps.